🚶 Pedestrian & Cyclist Fatalities Near Transit Stations

 This tool draws on the NHTSA Fatality Analysis Reporting System (FARS), the authoritative census of fatal motor-vehicle crashes on U.S. public roads.
 Each record represents one fatality and includes the precise crash location, time, lighting conditions, and road type.
 Only pedestrian and cyclist fatalities are shown; vehicle occupant fatalities are excluded.

-- Blue dots — All transit stations
+- Blue dots — All transit stations in the Atlas

 - Red dots — Individual pedestrian fatality locations